-Michael Watson, Group Chief Executive Officer (until December 2021), Canopius Group and Board Chairman
+Michael Watson, Canopius Group and Board Chairman

-Mr. Watson has been Chairman of Canopius Group since May 2001 and Chairs the Groups regulated insurance carriers including Canopius Reinsurance Limited.
+Mr. Watson has been Chairman of Canopius Group since May 2001 and Chairs the Groups regulated insurance carriers including CRe.
 He relinquished the role of Chief Executive Officer in December 2021.
 As Chairman and CEO of Canopius, Mr. Watson led the original management buy-out of Canopius in 2003 (financed by Bregal Capital), the sale of Canopius to Sompo Holdings in 2014, and the second management buy-out in 2018 (financed by Centerbridge).
 Under Mr. Watson's leadership, Canopius undertook numerous acquisitions including Creechurch (2006), KGM (2010), Omega (2012), and AmTrust at Lloyd's ("ATL") (2019).
 In conjunction with the ATL acquisition, Michael secured investment from AmTrust Financial and Samsung Fire & Marine Insurance.

 Mr. Watson has over 40 years' experience in financial services gained in London, Bermuda, Ireland, and New York.
 His sector focus includes commercial and investment banking, trade finance, securities dealing, and life insurance (US and Canada, Spain and Italy, Japan, Korea and Taiwan).
-For the past 27 years, Mr. Watson's focus has been on specialty property and casualty insurance and reinsurance on a global basis.
+For the past 28 years, Mr. Watson's focus has been on specialty property and casualty insurance and reinsurance on a global basis.
 This has included managing regulated businesses in London (Lloyd's and Companies), Ireland, the Netherlands, Switzerland, Singapore, China and Australia.

 From 2012-2021 Mr. Watson was a Board Member of the Lloyd's Market Association and from 2013-2022 a Member of the Council of Lloyd's.
-He is currently a Director of Weston Insurance Holdings Corporation (Miami).
 Mr. Watson began his career with Arthur Andersen & Co where he qualified as a Chartered Accountant.